sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 8
 ```

-The shapes of our objects match the output requirements, as we have 8 tested file formats.
+The shapes of our objects match the output requirements, as we have eight tested file formats.

 ---

 ## Performance results
-Now, we have everything we need to make sense of the data that we generated.
+We now have everything we need to make sense of the data we just generated.

-In this example, the quantity of data is not too extense, since we only have 8 file formats and 20 measurements per format.
-Regardless, it is always a good practice to visualize the results in a plot as a first step, especially when dealing with large datasets.
+In this example, the quantity of data is manageable since we only have eight file formats and 20 measurements per format.
+Regardless, it is always a good practice to visualize the results in a plot as a first step.

 ### 1. Plotting the results
 We'll proceed with some visualization techniques appropriate for the results we have.

 #### 1.1 Bar chart for file sizes
-A bar chart is a simple way to quickly visualize data.
+A bar chart is a simple way to visualize data quickly.
 We can generate a bar chart using the `matplotlib.pyplot` module:

 ##### **Code**
 ```Python